 In June and July 2017, we collaborated with Anti-Slavery International, who published the women’s photographs and stories, and a feature article by project director Leila Segal, in its Reporter Magazine and on its website, to spearhead its new Victim Protection Campaign, drawing attention to the need for protection and support of trafficking victims in the UK.

 In October 2017, we ran workshops with 10 Nigerian women, living in the Piam Onlus shelter in Asti, who had been trafficked via Libya to Italy.

 In January 2018 we met the Victims’ Commissioner for England and Wales to discuss how work by women on Voice of Freedom can feed into her work with survivors of trafficking, violence and crime in the UK.

-In June 2018 we will hold an exhibition of work by women on the Voice of Freedom project at the Polo del ‘900 cultural centre in Turin.
-We are proud to have the support of the VII Foundation and Canon for this exhibition.
+In June 2018 we held an exhibition of work by women on the Voice of Freedom project at the Polo del ‘900 cultural centre in Turin.
+We were proud to have the support of the VII Foundation and Canon for this exhibition.
 You can watch a short film about the exhibition here.

 Photo © Desta Getaneh, 2013. /Voice of Freedom / PhotoVoice